-- (2) Consists of 11,000 shares directly owned by Mr. Pelizzon and 5,376,764 shares of common stock owned by Squadron Capital LLC, which includes 1,340 shares of common stock issuable upon exercise of options (see footnote 1).
-Mr. Pelizzon is the President of Squadron and a member of its Managing Committee.
-Mr. Pelizzon disclaims beneficial ownership of the shares and shares underlying options held by Squadron, except to the extent of his pecuniary interests therein. - (3) Includes options to acquire 1,876 shares of common stock and 12,000 restricted shares that Mr. Throdahl has the ability to vote, but is restricted from transferring until their vesting date. - (4) Includes options to acquire 6,968 shares of common stock and 11,000 restricted shares that Mr. Bailey has the ability to vote, but is restricted from transferring until their vesting date. - (5) Includes options to acquire 10,184 shares of common stock and 19,000 restricted shares that Mr. Odle has the ability to vote, but is restricted from transferring until their vesting date. - (6) Includes options to acquire 6,303 shares of common stock. - (7) Includes 10,000 restricted shares that Mr. Hite has the ability to vote, but is restricted from transferring until their vesting date. - (8) Includes options to acquire 9,525 shares of common stock and 6,000 restricted shares that Mr. Gerritzen has the ability to vote, but is restricted from transferring until their vesting date. - (9) Includes options to acquire 11,764 shares of common stock. - (10) Includes options to acquire 670 shares of common stock. - (11) Includes options to acquire 670 shares of common stock. - (12) Includes shares of common stock issuable upon the exercise of outstanding warrants and stock options, as set forth in previous footnotes.
+- (2) Consists of 13,000 shares of common stock directly owned by Mr. Pelizzon and 5,376,764 shares of common stock owned by Squadron Capital LLC, which includes 1,340 shares of common stock issuable upon exercise of options (see footnote 1).
+Mr. Pelizzon is the President of Squadron and a member of its management committee.
+Mr. Pelizzon disclaims beneficial ownership of the shares and shares underlying options held by Squadron, except to the extent of his pecuniary interests therein.
+Also includes 1,400 restricted shares that Mr. Pelizzon has the ability to vote, but is restricted from transferring until their vesting date. - (3) Includes options to acquire 1,876 shares of common stock and 26,246 restricted shares that Mr. Throdahl has the ability to vote, but is restricted from transferring until their vesting date. - (4) Includes options to acquire 6,968 shares of common stock and 20,515 restricted shares that Mr. Bailey has the ability to vote, but is restricted from transferring until their vesting date. - (5) Includes options to acquire 10,184 shares of common stock and 28,515 restricted shares that Mr. Odle has the ability to vote, but is restricted from transferring until their vesting date. - (6) Includes 21,418 restricted shares that Mr. Hite has the ability to vote, but is restricted from transferring until their vesting date. - (7) Includes options to acquire 2,680 shares of common stock and 1,400 restricted shares that Mr. Berry has the ability to vote, but is restricted from transferring until their vesting date. - (8) Includes 35,862 shares of common stock held by the Stephen F Burns Trust and 1,400 restricted shares that Mr. Burns has the ability to vote, but is restricted from transferring until their vesting date. - (9) Includes 15,102 restricted shares that Mr. Gerritzen has the ability to vote, but is restricted from transferring until their vesting date. - (10) Includes options to acquire 8,171 shares of common stock and 1,400 restricted shares that Mr. Schlotterback has the ability to vote, but is restricted from transferring until their vesting date. - (11) Includes 11,500 shares held as tenants-in-common with Mr. Ruf's son and 1,400 restricted shares that Mr. Ruf has the ability to vote, but is restricted from transferring until their vesting date. - (12) Includes options to acquire 670 shares of common stock and 1,400 restricted shares that Mr. Hughes has the ability to vote, but is restricted from transferring until their vesting date. - (13) Includes options to acquire 474 shares of common stock and 1,400 restricted shares that Mr. Unger has the ability to vote, but is restricted from transferring until their vesting date. - (14) Includes 1,400 restricted shares that Ms. Infante has the ability to vote, but is restricted from transferring until their vesting date. - (15) Includes 1,400 restricted shares that Mr. Riccitelli has the ability to vote, but is restricted from transferring until their vesting date.

+(16) Includes shares of common stock issuable upon the exercise of outstanding warrants and stock options, as set forth in previous footnotes.
+15